LenLeonard/PomodoroPiano/README.md

 The app is not yet optimized for mobile devices and works best on desktop browsers.
 The piano makes use of the [tone.js](https://tonejs.github.io/) Javascript library.
+There are still some issues being worked out.
+Pull requests welcome.